 - Tocilizumab (Actemra), which targets IL-6, a chemical your body makes that causes inflammation.
 Your doctor will call this type of drug an “IL-6 blocker.”

-In some cases, biologic drugs will work for a while and then become less effective.
+Sometimes biologic drugs will work for a while and then become less effective.
 It’s not clear why.
 If it happens to you, tell your doctor.
-He will probably change you to another biologic or add another type of RA drug, such as methotrexate or sulfasalazine, so your treatment works better.
+He’ll probably switch you to another biologic or add another type of RA drug, like methotrexate or sulfasalazine, so your treatment works better.

 Some people get more help from biologics than others.
-Experts can’t predict that.
-But they know that people who are treated in the earlier stages of RA tend to do better than those who have had RA for many years.
+Experts can’t predict who’ll respond well and who won’t.
+But they know that people who get treatment in the earlier stages of RA tend to do better than those who’ve had the disease for many years.

 Biologics also work best if you take them on a regular schedule.
-If you can’t do that due to side effects or the cost of the drugs, talk with your doctor about your options.
+If you can’t do that due to side effects or the cost of the drugs, ask your doctor about your options.